-Generally, our subsidiary and consolidated variable interest entity, Heng Cheng, in China are subject to enterprise income tax on their taxable income in China at a rate of 25%.
+Generally, our subsidiaries and consolidated variable interest entities, Heng Cheng and Yi Ren Wealth Management, in China are subject to enterprise income tax on their taxable income in China at a rate of 25%.
 The enterprise income tax is calculated based on the entity's global income as determined under PRC tax laws and accounting standards.